 This datapoint measures the percentage of long-term stay residents who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term patients that needed additional assistance with activities of daily living over time.
-ADL's include activities such as dressing and taking a bath.
-Some experts believe this is a measure of a resident's well-being.
+Measures the percent of long-term patients that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and bathing.
+Some experts would argue this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile

 This tells you the percentage of residents that remained mobile levels over time.
 Retaining mobility is often a great sign for residents' health.

 In Cedar Ridge Center, 0.01 Hospitalizations per 1,000 resident days

 This metric tracks the number of hospitalizations per thousand days of patient care.
 Avoiding hospitalizations is key to preserving the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations